 - Swimming Pool (heated)

-The Sabi Sabi private game reserve is renowned for its abundant concentration of wildlife, especially when it comes to the Big Five.
-Located within the 65,000-hectare Sabi Sands Reserve in the South Western corner of the Kruger National Park, Sabi Sabi’s game drives and bushveld excursions enjoy a high incidence for viewing a vast range of creatures from the Big 5 to 350 species of bird.
-One of the fundamental features of its accommodation ‘collection’ is that there’s usually something for everyone, and Sabi Sabi’s set of four award-winning and uniquely luxurious lodges will indeed suit most.
+The Sabi Sabi Private Game Reserve is renowned for its abundant concentration of wildlife, especially when it comes to the Big Five.
+Located within the 65,000-hectare Sabi Sands Reserve to the south west of the Kruger National Park, Sabi Sabi’s game drives and bushveld excursions enjoy a high incidence for viewing a vast range of creatures from the Big Five to 350 species of bird.
+One of the fundamental features of its accommodation collection is that there’s usually something for everyone, and Sabi Sabi’s set of four award-winning and uniquely luxurious lodges – Sabi Sabi Bush Lodge, Little Bush Camp, Earth Lodge and Selati Camp – will indeed suit most.
 And the concept, when it came to designing each of the individual lodges, arose from over a century of safari experiences and style so that each pleasantly reflects a specific time or atmosphere in this history.

 Rattray’s on MalaMala, tucked away in the green forests on the banks of the famous Sand River in the MalaMala Reserve, is a luxurious and exclusive lodge.
 Eight ‘Khayas’ – Zulu for homes – function as completely private, luxury villas decorated in a colonial safari-style.
 Each enjoy a private heated plunge pool, secluded verandahs with grand river views and indigenous private gardens that are a haven for birds.
 The interiors feature hand-selected furnishings, lavish his-and-hers bathrooms with a ball and claw footed bath and outdoor showers.
 There’s both indoor and outdoor dining areas for intimate in-room dining, a cosy library, bar, infinity pool and small gym.
 Guests also benefit from the use of all the facilities at the Main Camp.
 Day and night game drives are limited to just four guests per vehicle (unless you’re travelling in group), making for a more intimate bush experience along with your ranger and host, and you can also explore on foot.
 For keen photographers, a specially equipped vehicle with mounts and dedicated photographic ranger can be arranged.